Discover how Landmark College's High School Online Dual Enrollment courses can give your students a head start in college.

 Landmark College is a recognized international leader in the integration of Universal Design approaches with new understanding of neurodiversity.
 We understand the strengths and challenges of students who learn differently, including students with learning disabilities (such as dyslexia), ADHD, and autism spectrum disorder.
 Landmark College’s teaching practices are informed by the expertise of its faculty and Landmark College Institute for Research and Training (LCIRT) researchers, who work closely with educators at every grade level, within school districts and colleges nationwide, to inform our pedagogies and practices.

-For information about the High School Online Dual Enrollment Program, please contact Marie-Pierre Huguet, Director of Online Learning.
+For more information about the High School Online Dual Enrollment program, including fees and application, contact the department of Educational Technology and Online Programs (ETOP) at email@example.com or 802-387-1662.